Visit Our Shop

 Scholarship

-TAC AIR Scholarship is made possible from donations of TAC AIR and WIP alumni and instructors’ work, WIP workshops and by TAC.
+TAC AIR Scholarship is made possible by TAC.

 Eligibility

 We are looking for artists and designers at all career stages, working in textile/fiber media or looking to explore and develop a new body of work in this medium.
-Eligible applicants must be 21+ years old and have good English proficiency.
+Eligible applicants must be 21+ years old and should be proficient in English and have good communication skills.
 We encourage international artists to apply, but applicants are responsible for all necessary VISA arrangements and fees.

 Application